In Toronto, Pride is a month-long affair and a year-round mindset. Here’s how to celebrate the city’s 2SLGBTQ+ experience whenever you visit.

-With over a million locals and visitors participating in June’s annual Pride Parade, Dyke March, Trans March and other Pride Weekend events, Toronto throws the biggest Pride party in Canada.
-But the celebration doesn’t end on July 1.
+With over a million locals and visitors participating in Pride Toronto’s (June 1–30, 2023) annual Pride Parade, Dyke March, Trans March and other Festival Weekend events (June 23–25, 2023), Toronto throws the biggest Pride party in Canada.
+But the celebration doesn’t start or end in June.

 Visit The Village